THE WEDDING PHOTO GUIDE

 08.

-couple portraits
+newlywed portraits

 Pre-ceremony

-If you want to do a First Look set aside 15 minutes for this.
+If you want to do a First Look, set aside 15 minutes for this.
 I will capture your reactions to seeing each other and then you can have a few minutes alone together.

 Post-ceremony